wabscale/base_clang/README.md

-## ANXS -
+## dockpack.base_clang

-Ansible role to install LLVM and Clang
+Ansible role to install LLVM and Clang using devtoolset-6.